breezy-team/loggerhead/README.rst

 Licensing
 ---------

-This software is (C) Copyright Canonical Limited 2006-10 under the GPL Version 2 or later.
+This software is licensed under the GPL Version 2 or later.
 Please see the file COPYING.txt for the licence details.

+ (C) Copyright Canonical Limited 2006-10
+ (C) Copyright Breezy Developers 2018